 Westlake Recreation Center

-Calendar of Events - To view a listing of October events at the library, click here.
+Calendar of Events - To view a listing of upcoming events at the Recreation Center, click here for Event Calendar.

 The city of Westlake and the Westlake Police Department will dispose of certain forfeited, confiscated, obsolete and surplus items through the GovDeals.com online auction service.

 Items will be added the first week of every month as they become available throughout the year.
 To view the legal ad, click here

 Rumpke is the new residential trash and recycling service provider for the city of Westlake.
 If you have any questions, please feel free to contact Rumpke at 1-800-828-8171.
 For a flyer relating to the transition to

 The city's town clock was erected in 2011 in recognition of Westlake's Bicentennial.
 Anyone wishing to commemorate a memory or greeting can

 purchase an engraved brick to be installed at the Westlake Community Time Plaza.
 Cost per brick is $50.
 Bricks can